ilylabs/ilylabs.github.io/_pages/projects.md

 toc_label: "Projects"
 ---

 Ongoing projects are presented here.
-Projects that are already done are [presented on this page.](/pastprojects/)
+Past projects are [presented on this page.](/pastprojects/)